History of the Atlanta Falcons: 2006

-Vick suspended; Matt Ryan era
+2007: Vick suspended

 2007

 The Falcons spent most of the 2007 season trying to overcome the controversy surrounding Vick and his involvement in an illegal dog fighting ring.
 Under considerable pressure, the NFL barred Vick from attending training camp pending its own investigation into the matter.
 For all intents and purposes, the Falcons' season effectively ended when Vick was arraigned on federal dog fighting charges on July 26.
 The terms of his bail barred him from leaving Virginia for any reason before the November 26 trial.
 With Vick's absence, journeyman quarterbacks Joey Harrington and Byron Leftwich were used to plug the hole at quarterback.
 Vick pleaded guilty on August 20; on the same day the NFL suspended him indefinitely.
 The Falcons are trying to recover part of his signing bonus, based on evidence he used it to fund the gambling side of the dog fighting operation.
 Blank later stated that while he felt Vick should be allowed back into the NFL, he will probably not play another down for the Falcons again.

 Petrino had revamped the offense in hopes of making Vick a more complete quarterback.
 However, with Vick on the sidelines, Petrino's game plan didn't seem to fit on the field or in the locker room, with veteran players Alge Crumpler and DeAngelo Hall voicing their displeasure.
 Petrino later resigned just 13 games into the season to coach the Arkansas Razorbacks.
 Petrino resigned the day after Vick was sentenced to 23 months in prison and also a day after Petrino coached the Falcons in a 34–14 loss to the New Orleans Saints on Monday Night Football.

 Without Vick, the Falcons appeared to be a rudderless team.
 They finished their troubled 2007 season with a 44–41 victory over the Seattle Seahawks, ending the year at 4–12.
 The offseason brought change to the team's front office, as Thomas Dimitroff was hired to replace Rich McKay at the general manager position.